clemcer/loggifly/README.md

 **Step 2: Configure Your config.yaml**

 If you mount the path `/config` a template file will be downloaded into that directory.
 You can edit the downloaded template file and rename it to `config.yaml` to use it.<br>
-Or you can edit and copy paste the following minimal config into a newly created `config.yaml` file in that mounted `/config` directory.<br>
+Or you can edit and copy paste the following minimal config into a newly created `config.yaml` file in `/config`.<br>
 Note that there are more configuration options available that you can take a look at in the [Configuration-Deep-Dive](#-Configuration-Deep-Dive)

 ```yaml